GradleUp/shadow/src/docs/changes/README.md

 ## v8.1.0 (2023-02-26)

-**BREAKING CHANGE**: Due to adoption of the latest version of the `com.gradle.plugin-publish` plugin, the maven GAV coordinates have changed as of this version.
+**BREAKING CHANGE:** Due to adoption of the latest version of the `com.gradle.plugin-publish` plugin, the maven GAV coordinates have changed as of this version.
 The correct coordinates now align with the plugin ID itself: `group=com.github.johnrengelman, artifact=shadow, version=<version>`.
 For example, `classpath("com.github.johnrengelman:shadow:8.1.0")` is the correct configuration for this version.

+**BREAKING CHANGE:** The `ConfigureShadowRelocation` task was removed as of this version to better support Gradle configuration caching.
+Instead, use the `enableRelocation = true` and `relocationPrefix = "<new package>"` settings on the `ShadowJar` task type.

 [Release Notes](https://github.com/johnrengelman/shadow/releases/tag/8.1.0)